Adrián Sánchez (footballer)

-Adrián Guillermo Sánchez (born 14 May 1999) is an Argentine footballer playing as a midfielder for Atlético Tucumán.
+Adrián Guillermo Sánchez (born 14 May 1999) is an Argentine footballer playing as a midfielder for Argentine Primera Division club Belgrano.

 Career

 A product of Boca Juniors, Sánchez was loaned out to Uruguayan club Cerro Largo in 2020 and the Chilean club Curicó Unido and Everton in 2021 and 2022, respectively.

 In 2023, he was loaned out to Atlético Tucumán.
-On 17 November of the same year, the San Miguel de Tucumán club decided to activate the purchase option, paying US$ 400.000,00 for 65% of the player's economic rights.
+On 17 November of the same year, the San Miguel de Tucumán club decided to activate the purchase option, paying US$400.000,00 for 65% of the player's economic rights.

+In 2026, Sánchez signs for Belgrano.
+Belgrano will acquire 100% of the player's economic rights.